topbox-rci/Interaction-Interview-Test/README.md

 ## Submission

-Please feel to clone this repo; and share your own git project with us when you are ready.
+Please clone this repo; using it to share your own git project with us when you are ready.